Hurricane Helene – Our Family’s Story

 And we rejoice when she tells us about the good things that are happening.
 God is working in amazing ways and molding beauty out of the mud.

-Soon, I’ll share with you about an incredible event where we distributed hundreds of Book and Glow Go-Bags to the children and youth in western North Carolina.
+In my next post, I’ll share with you about an incredible event where we distributed hundreds of Book & Glow Go-Bags to the children and youth in western North Carolina.

 I’ve shared a snippet of my family’s experience after Hurricane Helene.
 Do you have a short story to share?
 I’d love to hear it.
-Send me a snippet of your story via the contact page or share it in the comments section below.
+Send me your story via the contact page or share it in the comments below.

 Tama Fortner